zaphar/ucg/docsite/site/content/reference/expressions.md

 ### The environment Selector

 There is a special selector in ucg for obtaining a value from the environment.
 The `env` selector references the environment variables in environment at the time of the build.
-You reference environment variables just like it was a tuple.
+You reference an environment variable just like it was in a tuple.
 Attempting to reference a variable that doesn't exist will be a compile error.

 ```
 let env_name = env.DEPLOY_ENV;